saucekid/sauceVR/README.md

 ## License

-Rostruct is available under the MIT license.
-See [LICENSE](https://github.com/richie0866/Rostruct/blob/main/LICENSE) for more details.
+sauceVR is available under the MIT license.
+See [LICENSE](https://github.com/saucekid/sauceVR/blob/main/LICENSE) for more details.